tldr-pages/tldr/pages/common/detox.md

 > Renames files to make them easier to work with.
 It removes spaces
 > and other such annoyances like duplicate underline characters.
-> It will also translate or cleanup Latin-1 (ISO 8859-1) characters
-> encoded in 8-bit ASCII, Unicode characters encoded in UTF-8,
-> and CGI escaped characters.

 - Remove spaces and other undesirable characters from a file's name: